London, England Airbnb Market Data 2026: STR Report & Statistics

 When Is the Peak Season for Airbnb in London?

-London's peak Airbnb season falls in July, August, December, while the softest stretch is January, February, June.
-Overall, the market shows highly seasonal trends requiring careful strategy, which should guide pricing, minimum stays, and cash-flow planning.
+London's peak Airbnb season falls in August, December, October, while the softest stretch is January, February, July.
+Overall, the market shows moderate seasonality with distinct peak and low periods, which should guide pricing, minimum stays, and cash-flow planning.

 Shoulder Season